-- Manipulation Service: The Manipulation Service controls the motion of manipulators such as robot arms, booms, sample acquisition devices and cameras. - Sequencer Service: The Sequencer Service enables time-delayed teleoperation of robotic agents through a synchronous command queue. - Frame Store Service: The Frame Store Service provides location awareness between robots. - Asynchronous File Transfer Service: The Asynchronous File Transfer Service provides a robust file delivery mechanism between Agents. - Access Control Service: The Access Control Service authenticates Agents, authorizes their participation in the Agent network, and ensures the security and reliability of data in transit. - Transfer of Control Service: The Transfer of Control Service mediates requests by Operators to control Agents by ensuring that requests to transfer control between Agents are handled according to an established policy. - Task Decomposition Service: The Task Decomposition Service provides traceability from high-level tasks, down through their decomposition into lower-level components such as operations and actions to the telemetry produced by those actions. - Imaging Service: The Imaging Service provides capabilities for capturing images from Agent-mounted cameras.
+- Manipulation and Limbed Mobility Service: The Manipulation and Limbed Mobility Service controls the motion of manipulators such as robot arms, legs, booms, sample acquisition devices and cameras. - Sequencer Service: The Sequencer Service enables time-delayed teleoperation of robotic agents through a synchronous command queue. - Frame Store Service: The Frame Store Service provides location awareness between robots. - Asynchronous File Transfer Service: The Asynchronous File Transfer Service provides a robust file delivery mechanism between Agents. - Access Control Service: The Access Control Service authenticates Agents, authorizes their participation in the Agent network, and ensures the security and reliability of data in transit. - Transfer of Control Service: The Transfer of Control Service mediates requests by Operators to control Agents by ensuring that requests to transfer control between Agents are handled according to an established policy. - Task Decomposition Service: The Task Decomposition Service provides traceability from high-level tasks, down through their decomposition into lower-level components - such as operations and actions to the telemetry produced by those actions. - Imaging Service: The Imaging Service provides capabilities for capturing images from Agent-mounted cameras. - Video Service: The Video Service provides moving images to the Operator as a natural way of representing the dynamic state of the environment in which the Agent is operating. - Command Service: The Command Service provides a signal that, when sent to an Agent, causes the Agent to perform a function not otherwise covered by the Services described in this document, and for which some coordination is required between Agents and/or Operators. - Direct Command Service: The Direct Command Service provides a signal that, when sent to an Agent, causes the Agent to perform a function not otherwise covered by the Services described in this document, and for which no coordination is required between Agents and/or Operators. - Data Product Service: The Data Product Service provides type-specific access to operationally-relevant data collected by Agents. - Discovery Service: The Discovery Service provides a method by which to find Agents and their capabilities as they join and leave the network.

-- Video Service: The Video Service provides moving images to the Operator as a natural way of representing the dynamic state of the environment in which the Agent is operating. - Command Service: The Command Service provides a signal that, when sent to an Agent, causes the Agent to perform a function not otherwise covered by the Services described in this document, and for which some coordination is required between Agents and/or Operators. - Direct Command Service: The Direct Command Service provides a signal that, when sent to an Agent, causes the Agent to perform a function not otherwise covered by the Services described in this document, and for which no coordination is required between Agents and/or Operators. - Data Product Service: The Data Product Service provides type-specific access to operationally-relevant data collected by Agents. - Discovery Service: The Discovery Service provides a method by which to find Agents and their capabilities as they join and leave the network. - Administrative Service: The Administrative Service provides system-level managerial and organizational functions for test and control.
-The Administrative Service is likely going to be deleted and its functions transferred elsewhere.
-For now, consider the Administrative Service to be a "catch-all" service for items with no clear home in one of the other Telerobotic Operations services. - Location Service: The Location Service establishes the relative or absolute position and velocity of of Agents during surface or free-flight operations. - Mobility Service: The Mobility Service controls the motion of navigable rovers over a surface. - Configuration Service: The Configuration Service provides information for describing the existence and state of various components that affect Agent operations.
+- Administrative Service: The Administrative Service provides system-level managerial and organizational functions for test and control. - Location Service: The Location Service establishes the relative or absolute position and velocity of Agents during surface or free-flight operations. - Wheeled Mobility Service: The Wheeled Mobility Service controls the motion of navigable rovers over a surface. - Configuration Service: The Configuration Service provides information for describing the existence and state of various components that affect Agent operations.